Find out if fostering is right for you! Join a FREE info session!

 Understanding the process of becoming a Foster Carer

 Becoming a Foster Carer is a life-changing decision that requires consideration and preparation.
-The process involves several essential steps designed to ensure the safety, well-being, and best interests of the Foster Carer, their family and the child or children they will care for.
+The process involves several essential steps designed to ensure the safety, wellbeing, and best interests of the Foster Carer, their family and the child or children they will care for.
 It’s worth saying that there is absolutely no pressure and if, at any stage, you decide that fostering isn’t for you, or it isn’t the right time, we absolutely respect and support that.
 While the exact timeline may vary depending on individual circumstances, we have outlined the steps to becoming a Foster Carer below.

 What are the steps to becoming a Foster Carer?

-Step 1: Initial Enquiry & Information Gathering
+Step 1: Initial Enquiry and Information Gathering

 The journey begins with you making an initial enquiry – either by filling in an online enquiry form, by calling the team (0330 222 7775), or by attending an information session.
 This step is about gathering information about the requirements, responsibilities, available support, etc, so that you can make a decision about whether fostering is right for you – either now or in the future.
 If you haven’t attended an information session, we would definitely recommend coming along.
 This gives you the chance to hear from our experienced Foster Carers – who will bring the realities of fostering to life, highlighting both the challenges and the rewards – and members of our Fostering Recruitment team, who can answer any questions you may have.

-Step 2: Initial Call & Home Visit
+Step 2: Initial Call and Home Visit

 If you are ready to progress to becoming a Foster Carer, the next step is the initial call and home visit.
 This is where one of our Fostering Recruitment team will run through some of the headline requirements.
 Assuming we’re all ready to move forward, we’ll book an initial home visit.
 This involves a member of the Fostering Recruitment team visiting your home to provide you with a detailed understanding of fostering – what it involves and what to expect.
 It also enables us to ensure that your home is suitable for fostering.
-Don’t worry, although this may seem like a daunting experience, we are here to work at your pace and provide you with any information you need to make an informed decision about whether you would like to continue to the assessment stage.
+Don’t worry… although this may seem like a daunting experience, we are here to work at your pace and provide you with any information you need to make an informed decision about whether you would like to continue to the assessment stage.

 Step 3: Assessment Process

 When we refer to the ‘assessment process’, we are talking about a series of checks, references and in-depth conversations which help both you and us determine your suitability and readiness to becoming a Foster Carer.
+This usually takes around 6 months.
+During this time, you can join our dedicated online support group for applicants in assessment (we also have a ‘First Year of Fostering’ support group!).

-Watch Assessing Social Worker Sally explain what happens when someone is ready to move from enquiry to assessment and what the process involves.
+Watch Assessing Social Worker, Sally, explain what happens when someone is ready to move from enquiry to assessment and what the process involves.

 Background Checks